nerab/pegel_online/README.markdown

 # Tests

 The integration tests are, albeit using a local API server, quite heavy.
 That's why they are in their own (guard) group.
-The can be started with either
+The can be executed with either

     guard --group integration

 or

     rake test:integration

+Running all tests, unit and integration, can be accomplished with

+    rake test:all

+Running a single test method is possible, too:

+    ruby test/integration/test_cli.rb --name test_trailing_slash